-$^{54}$ $\,$ ASA own funds requirements in relation to a credit institution's total RWA.
+57 ASA own funds requirements in relation to a credit institution's total RWA.

-Relevant market best practices cover various techniques, such as adjoint algorithmic differentiation (AAD) or, for vega sensitivities, transformations based on calculations with normal or log-normal distribution or stochastic alpha, beta, rho (SABR) models.
+58 Relevant market best practices cover various techniques, such as adjoint algorithmic differentiation (AAD) or, for vega sensitivities, transformations based on calculations with normal or log-normal distribution or stochastic alpha, beta, rho (SABR) -models.

-- (3) The ECB expects more flexibility for credit institutions with the application of this qualitative materiality criterion.
-Already approved applications remain valid and allow for a potential extension of the scope of alternative sensitivities, which are considered to be numerically more stable and more risk sensitive.
-At the same time, the ECB expects that the omission of parallel implementations of regulatory and internal credit institution sensitivity formulae simplifies the monitoring process, while the focus is shifted more onto the quality of the applied sensitivities and their underlying pricing instruments, as these represent the building blocks of the ASA. - (4) The ECB is of the view that alternative definitions for delta and vega sensitivities can be applied for a selected set of risk classes, instrument classes or instruments in combination with regulatory sensitivity definitions.
-The ECB expects that in general, for the same instrument and risk factor, the same sensitivity definitions are applied consistently. - (5) The ECB expects that banks using alternative sensitivity definitions pursuant to Article 325t(5) and (6) of the CRR provide, when applying for the discretion, an inventory of all alternative sensitivity definitions.
-This inventory should be maintained on an ongoing basis and be provided to the ECB on demand.
-It should include the following information at the relevant level of granularity (the level of granularity should include at least each unique alternative sensitivity definition, whereby a specific alternative sensitivity definition may be used in the context of more than one instrument type or risk factor): - the precise definition of the alternative sensitivity (depending on the type of sensitivity, this may include aspects such as direction, bump size, or application of shift); - (ii) the scope of instruments, risk classes and risk factors to which the alternative sensitivity is applied; - (iii) documentation on whether the alternative sensitivity definition is: - (a) used for risk management purposes; - (b) used for profit and loss reporting to senior management; - (c) owned by an independent risk unit; - (d) more appropriate than the corresponding regulatory sensitivity definition. - (6) The ECB will assess whether credit institutions have implemented validation and audit processes that cover the definition and implementation of the alternative sensitivities.
+- ECB expects that in general, 59 for the same instrument and risk factor, the same sensitivity definitions are applied consistently. - (5) The ECB expects that banks using alternative sensitivity definitions pursuant to Article 325t(5) and (6) of the CRR provide, when applying for the discretion, an inventory of all alternative sensitivity definitions.
+This inventory should be maintained on an on-going basis and be provided to the ECB on demand.
+It should include the following information at the relevant level of granularity (the level of granularity should include at least each unique alternative sensitivity definition, whereby a specific alternative sensitivity definition may be used in the context of more than one instrument types or risk factors): - (i) the precise definition of the alternative sensitivity (depending on the type of sensitivity, this may include aspects such as direction, bump size, or application of shift); - (ii) the scope of instruments, risk classes and risk factors to which the alternative sensitivity is applied; - (iii) documentation on whether the alternative sensitivity definition is: - (a) used for risk management purposes; - (b) used for profit and loss reporting to senior management; - (c) owned by an independent risk unit; - (d) more appropriate than the corresponding regulatory sensitivity definition. - (6) The ECB will assess whether credit institutions have implemented validation and audit processes that cover the definition and implementation of the alternative sensitivities. - (7) The ECB expects that credit institutions establish an ongoing monitoring process for the use of the alternative sensitivities.
+The monitoring should cover the relevant processes60 and changes in the implementation as well as identified non-compliance with regulatory requirements.
+The Results of the monitoring process should be communicated internally within the credit institution and, in the case of non-compliance, to the supervisor in a timely manner.
+For the credit institution's internal communication, the ECB is of the view that credit institutions should apply their internally defined escalation procedures. - (8) For the purpose of the assessment under Article 325t(5) and (6) of the CRR, it is expected that credit institutions submit the following documents, which the

-As an exception to the general expectation, different vendor/pricing systems could be in place with different methodologies for different risk classes.
+59 As an exception to the general expectation, different vendor/pricing systems could be in place with different methodologies for different risk classes.